jay-Anonymous/HealthCareAppDemo/README.md

 ### Credits

-Marley Health module is developed & maintained by Earthians and community contributors.
+Marley Health module is developed & maintained by [earthians](https://earthianslive.com) and community contributors.